SAP-AWengerS/Warranty-Wallent/README.md

 ```
 5️⃣ Open a Pull Request 🚀

-For detailed contribution rules, see CONTRIBUTING.md.
+For detailed contribution rules, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+For testing guidelines and best practices, see [TESTING.md](./TESTING.md).

 ---